 It is also worth looking at Stand for Your Mission, a resource put together by the National Council of Nonprofits in the US.

-Community &/or members as Ambassadors
+Community &/or members as non profit ambassadors

 By now most of us have heard about the potential of ‘word of mouth’ (WOM) endorsements or criticisms and the value (or otherwise) it can deliver to companies, products or services.
 In recognition of this a whole field of marketing has emerged to harness WOM.
 The question is does it have a place in the work of non profits marketing?